Loading...

 The widget's render can be deferred by adding parameters to the JavaScript resource and specifying your onload callback function.

-1. Please specify the function for onload callback.
+1. Specify the function for the onload callback.
 When all the dependencies have loaded, the onload callback will get called.

 <script type="text/javascript">